MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_1-create-code-copilot-autocompletions.md

 > [!NOTE]
 > GitHub Copilot generates suggested code completions based on the code you enter and the context defined by the code within your app.
 The more code you have in your app, assuming it's good quality code, the more context GitHub Copilot has available.
 As the volume and quality of existing code increases, so does the quality and reliability of the code line completions suggested by GitHub Copilot.
 GitHub Copilot is very good at generating code line completions for common programming tasks and patterns, especially when a sequence of related components needs to be generated.

-In this portion of the exercise, you work on the `QuarterlySalesReport` method.
+In this portion of the demo, you work on the `QuarterlySalesReport` method.

 Here are the tasks you need to complete: